jetlagguy/jetlagguy.github.io/content/en/consulting/work with me.md

 ## 6 years researching jet lag

-29 years in biotech, an MBA, and a PhD in jet lag and executive performance.
+<aside>29 years in biotech, an MBA, and a PhD in jet lag and executive performance.</aside>

 A qualified pharmacist with an understanding of human biology and international management, Dr Steve has dedicated himself to researching jet Lag.
 He has developed practical tools and individually tailored strategies to and improve individual jet lag recovery and reduce its negative physical, mental and economic impacts on performance.